nazy67/Terraform-versions-demo/README.md

 ## Terraform versions ~>v0.14.0 vs ~>v0.15.0 vs ~>v1.0.0

-When upgrading between major releases of Terraform it's recommended to go through the list of changes which is available the `Terraform Changelog`.
+When upgrading between major releases of Terraform it's recommended to go through the list of changes which are usually available in the `Terraform Changelog`.
 And while doing upgrades if you run into any problems that are not addressed by the information in the given guide, they ask you to start a topic in [The Terraform community forum](https://discuss.hashicorp.com/c/terraform-core/27).

 ### Terraform version 0.14.0

 Previously in Terraform `v0.13` and earlier, the `terraform init` command would always install the newest version of any provider in the configuration that would meet the configured version constraints.
 But starting from v.014 `terraform init` will also generate a `lock file` in the configuration directory which you can check in to your version control so that Terraform can make the same version selections in future.
 Here some changes that were introduced in `v0.14`:

-- Terraform `v0.14` will now also generate an explicit `deprecation warning`.
+- Terraform `v0.14` started  to generate an explicit `deprecation warning`.
 - The `terraform 0.13upgrade` subcommand and the associated upgrade mechanisms are no longer available.
 - The `debug` command, which did not offer additional functionality, has been removed.